Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Connells Point has 18 active public transport stops, all serving buses.
-These stops are covered by three routes, offering a total of 266 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 128 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant mode at 85%, while trains account for 9%.
-Vehicle ownership averages 1.8 per dwelling, higher than the regional average.
+Connells Point has 18 active public transport stops operating within its boundaries.
+These stops serve a mix of bus routes, with three individual routes providing a total of 266 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 128 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound.
+Car remains the dominant mode of transport at 85%, while train usage stands at 9%.
+Vehicle ownership averages 1.8 per dwelling, exceeding the regional average.

 According to the 2021 Census, 48.1% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 38 trips per day, equating to roughly 14 weekly trips per individual stop.
+Service frequency averages 38 trips per day across all routes, resulting in approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport